JetBrains/kotlin-multiplatform-dev-docs/topics/journal/multiplatform-reasons-to-try.md

 In this article, we'll explore ten reasons why developers should consider using Kotlin Multiplatform in their existing or new projects and why KMP continues to gain a lot of traction.

 **Adoption is rising steadily:** According to the last two [Developer Ecosystem surveys](https://devecosystem-2025.jetbrains.com/), Kotlin Multiplatform usage more than doubled in just a year – increasing from 7% in 2024 to 18% in 2025.
-This rapid growth highlights the technology’s expanding momentum and the confidence developers place in it.
+This rapid growth highlights the technology’s increasing momentum and the confidence developers place in it.

 ![KMP usage increased from 7% in 2024 to 18% in 2025 among respondents to the last two Developer Ecosystem surveys](kmp-growth-deveco.svg){width=700}